otrv4/otrv4/otrv4.md

   * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.

-  * There are only two other states in which a participant can receive an encrypted message (that do not have the same format as a data message):
+  * There are only one other states in which a participant can receive an encrypted message (that do not have the same format as a data message):

-      * On `WAITING-AUTH-I` state: when the other participant sends you an Auth-I message that has an attached encrypted message with it.
       * On `START`: when the other participant sends you an Non-Interactive-Auth message that has an attached encrypted message with it.